-This walk takes you through a beautiful part of the Windrush Valley, and is around 5 miles long, taking about two to three hours to complete.
-Start off at the bridle way down into the Valley and you’ll see St Peters Church at Little Barrington and an old village pub called the Fox Inn.
-Pass the church and by crossing the river you’ll end up at Barrington Farm Grain Store next to the well-used village hall.
+Starting at the bridle way down into the Valley, you will pass St Peters Church at Little Barrington and an old village pub called the Fox Inn (perfect for a hearty lunch).
+Pass the church and by crossing the river you’ll end up at Barrington Farm Grain Store next to the village hall.
 The converted Barrington Mill should be your next stop and it is here that you can cross many footbridges across the Windrush.
 The church will lead you through quiet meadows and back down to Burford.

-The two Slaughter villages encapsulate exactly what the Cotswold’s are all about; tranquil, quiet, and sleepy villages surrounded by natural beauty.
-This walk takes you through these villages and takes around two hours and is 3 miles in length.
-You start off at the River Eye, where you’ll see a stunning example of 17th century architecture in the form of a grand manor house.
+Beginning at the River Eye, you’ll see a stunning example of 17th century architecture in the form of a grand manor house.
 Then onto the 19th century red brick mill, which now houses a shop and museum, past the 13th century church.
 Walking across the ancient Saxon track will take you through a small wooded area and over a disused railway, over an old Roman bridge and back to Bourton-on-the-Water.